WeskerYuan/flydan/doc/ReadMe.txt

         The file should look like this by default (or similar): dwc_otg.lpm_enable=0 console=tty1 root=/dev/mmcblk0p2 rootfstype=ext4 elevator=deadline rootwait

-         What you need to do is add two script into the boot command£º console=ttyAMA0,115200 kgdboc=ttyAMA0,115200
+         What you need to do is add two script into the boot commandÂ£Âº console=ttyAMA0,115200 kgdboc=ttyAMA0,115200

          When you're done, the file "cmdline.txt" should look like this: